-Learn how to stitch a pincushion and garbage basket designed to hang off the edge of your sewing desk to catch scraps and stray threads.
+Learn how to stitch an all-in-one pincushion and garbage basket designed to hang off the edge of your sewing desk to catch scraps and stray threads.
 Nicki LaFoille shows you how!

 First, Nicki demonstrates how to create the straps that hold the garbage bag onto the pincushion.
 Then you will learn how to attach the straps to the pincushion rectangle and create the pincushion.